zoe-gonzales/liri-bot/README.md

 ### How to install
 * Open terminal or git bash and clone this repository to the directory of your choice
 * Enter ` npm install ` or ` npm i ` to install the node packages needed to run the app
-* **Note:** A local .env file containing the credentials for the Spotify API and Watson Language Translator APIs will need to be provided.
-Spotify id and secret can be obtained [here](https://developer.spotify.com/) and credentials for WLT are found [here](https://www.ibm.com/watson/services/language-translator/).
+* **Note:** A local .env file containing the credentials for the Spotify and Watson Language Translator APIs will need to be provided.
+Spotify id and secret can be obtained [here](https://developer.spotify.com/) and credentials for WLT are available through a free IBM Cloud account [here](https://www.ibm.com/watson/services/language-translator/).

 ### How to use
 * Once you have the necessary files to run liri-bot, enter ` node liri `